tbaschak/salt-states/README.md

 It also enforces the file `/etc/nginx/snippets/ciscodude.rewrites.conf` which gets included by two virtualhosts.

+## observium-agent

+This state sets up the observium_agent script and its prereq's.

 ## tor

 This state sets up the official deb.torproject.org repo and installs the stable version of tor.